 Bakey’s : I’ve only heard about Bakey’s this year.
 They have created edible spoons in different flavours.
 Seems like a pretty genius idea where you eat them after use, or dispose of them in a green bin to decompose.
 Not sure how they stand whilst eating and if they breakdown but I am keen to give them a go and report back.

 Remember back in the day when you took a picnic set with you on your road trip or day out?
 I reckon we should go back to basics and take what you have a home.
 BYO cups, cutlery, Tupperware, plates, lunchboxes ;)

-There's more options out there to reduce plastic, but i hope that gives a brief motivational idea for you guys too ... just start with banning the major plastic bag use in your life.
+There's more options out there to reduce plastic, but i hope that gives a brief motivational idea for you guys too ... just start with banning the major plastic bag use in your life and go from there.

-If you want to help out more we also support the greenpeace campaign "ban the bag" here in Australia, many towns have already banned the bag, but australia is still falling behind many other countries including south africa, UK AND EVEN Bangladesh! ... lets make the change happen.
+If you want to help out more we also support the Greenpeace campaign "Ban the Bag" where many towns have already banned the bag here in Australia, but we are falling behind many other countries who have already adopted reusable bags including South Africa, UK and even Bangladesh! ... come on ... lets make the this change happen.